Median Income

 Crime Rates: Delmont vs U.S. Average (per 100,000)

-Delmont has an average annual temperature of 49°F (9°C).
+Delmont experiences four distinct seasons with an average annual temperature of 49°F (9°C).
 Winters average 21°F in January while summers reach 75°F in July.
-Annual precipitation is 25.4 inches.
+The area gets 291 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 25.4 inches (drier than the 38-inch national average).
+The area receives 34.4 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 35.
+The city sits at an elevation of 1,482 feet.

 Temperature